-- a) The Board of Investments (BOI) approval under the Republic Act No. 11534 or the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act; - The Environmental Compliance Certificate (ECC) issued by the DENR-EMB CALABARZON Region; and - c) The Tanay LGU Endorsement.
+ISI has secured the Environmental Compliance Certificate (ECC) for the project and has secured the Board of Investments (BOI) approval as Pioneering status under the Republic Act No. 11534 or the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act.